 It seems so simple — never leave a child unattended in a vehicle.
-Yet on average, every 10 days a child dies in the United States in a vehicle from heat exposure.
-Within recent years in Florida:
+Yet on average, a child dies in a vehicle from heat exposure every 10 days in the United States.

-- A 3-year-old boy died after he was forgotten in a vehicle and left there for three hours while his family attended a funeral.
+- A 3-year-old boy died after he was forgotten in a vehicle and left for three hours while his family attended a funeral.

 - A 2-year-old boy who wandered into a family car was found dead on the floorboard hours after he was reported missing.

-- An 11-month-old boy died from heat exposure after his mother allegedly left him in the car and forgot about him.
+- An 11-month-old boy died from heat exposure after his mother left him in the car and forgot about him.

-Even when it’s not too hot out, children are at risk of heatstroke if they are left in an enclosed vehicle.
-When the outdoor temperature is between 72 to 96 degrees, the temperature inside a vehicle can jump up 40 degrees in just one hour.
+Even when it’s not so hot out, children are at risk of heatstroke if left in an enclosed vehicle.
+When the outdoor temperature is 72 to 96 degrees, the temperature inside a vehicle can jump up 40 degrees in just an hour.
 Cracking the windows has little effect.

-In addition to never leaving children alone in vehicles, always lock the doors and trunk and make sure keys and remote entry fobs are out of children’s sight and reach.
-Teach children that trunks are not safe places and show older children how to locate and use the emergency trunk release in cars made since 2002.
+In addition to never leaving children alone in vehicles, lock the doors and trunk and ensure keys and remote entry fobs are out of children’s sight and reach.
+Teach children that trunks are not safe places and show older children how to find and use the emergency trunk release in cars made since 2002.

 Remember to ACT:

 A: Avoid heatstroke-related injury and death by never leaving your child alone in a car, not even for a minute.
-Make sure you keep your car locked when you're not in it so kids don't get in on their own.
+Make sure you keep your car locked when you're not in it so kids can't get in on their own.

-C: Create reminders by putting something in the back of your car next to your child, such as a briefcase, purse or cell phone.
+C: Create reminders by putting something important next to your child, such as a briefcase, purse or cell phone.

 T: Take action.
 Call 911 if you see a child alone in a car.

 • Safe Kids Palm Beach County